onap/integration/docs/docs_postman.rst

 A collection is also provided to delete objects (reminder: it is not possible to delete object in SDC)

-They have been tested with Onap Dublin (they are not all compatible with Casablanca, and there is not guaranty about ONAP "master" as API definition can change)
+They have been tested with Onap ElAlto (they are not all compatible with Dublin, and there is not guaranty about ONAP "master" as API definition can change)